jwald1/stimulus-form-validation/readme.md

 />
 ```

-The `data-validation` takes a space delimited method list.
+The `data-validates` takes a space delimited method list.

 ## Error messages